marcelpetrick/DevNotes/BeenThereSeenThat/20230606_AI_Ethics_Regulation_Meetup_nr1/README.md

 * case study: Diabetes patient
 ![](img07.png)
 ![](img08.png)
-* specificities of Heatlh: fuzzy data and overlap between mediacal dta and demographic features
+* specificity of Health: fuzzy data and overlap between medical data and demographic features
-* specificities of AI: biased data and limitations of hardware solutions
+* specificity of AI: biased data and limitations of hardware solutions
 ![](img09.png)

 ## public questions
 * line between perceived human action and human action is betting smaller; interaction with chatbot versus a real doctor
 * right now the human rights decision is really centered on real humans
 * what if AI develops some real consciousness? not reached yet
-* but what about closd integration of humans and robots
+* but what about closed integration of humans and robots
-* for LLMs: what kind of overarching data-inout is used for training? also clarifying if there is some cutoff or continuous new data makes the decision different
+* for LLMs: what kind of overarching data-input is used for training? also clarifying if there is some cutoff or continuous new data makes the decision different
 * question is also about non-deterministic and deterministic AI
   * for courtyard, etc much different